 - a.
 Park streets shall be a minimum of 24 feet in width, curb to curb; provided, that if parking is to be allowed on either side of the street, the minimum width shall be increased by eight feet for each side of the street on which parking is to be allowed.
 Parking shall be parallel.
 The point of access to the street shall be at least 32 feet in width. - b.
-Streets shall be paved with cement or asphaltic concrete, and designed and constructed to adequately support traffic loads and provide adequate drainage, consistent with the West Linn Public Works Design Standards and ORS 446.095all as approved by the City Engineer. - d.
-There shall be a minimum of two off-street parking spaces provided for each manufactured homedwelling space. - 6.
+Streets shall be paved with cement or asphaltic concrete, and designed and constructed to adequately support traffic loads and provide adequate drainage, consistent with the West Linn Public Works Design Standards and ORS 446.095 all as approved by the City Engineer. - c.
+Each manufactured homedwelling space within the park shall have direct access to a park street or to a public residential street.
+The driveway shall be an unobstructed area, not less than 10 feet in width, and shall be constructed of concrete or asphaltic concrete and well-drained, consistent with the West Linn Public Works Design Standards and all as approved by the City Engineer. - d.
+There shall be a minimum of two off-street parking spaces provided for each manufactured <a href="https://homedwelling.google.com/homedwelling.goog - 6.
 Storm drainage.
 All spaces shall be provided with adequate storm drainage and connected to the storm drainage system.
 Where a public street is to be dedicated or improved by the applicant, such drainage systems shall be designed and constructed according to the West Linn Public Works Design Standards City codestandards and specifications. - 7.
 Sewage disposal.
 All spaces shall be served by the sanitary sewer system of the City.
 Such sewer systems shall be designed and constructed according to the West Linn Public Works Design Standards City codestandards and specifications. - 8.
 Water supply.
 All spaces shall be served by the water system of the City.
 Such water supply systems shall be designed and constructed according to the West Linn Public Works Design StandardsCity code standards and specifications. - 9.
 Utilities.
 All manufactured homedwelling lots and spaces shall be provided with storm drainage, sanitary sewer, electricity, telephone, and potable water utility services with easements dedicated where necessary to provide such services.
 All such utilities shall be located underground.
 (Ord.
 1291, 1990)